incoming webhooks

-From the Integrations section (only visible for payment accounts), you can configure a series of incoming webhooks.
+From the Integrations section (only visible for paid accounts), you can configure a series of incoming webhooks.
 These are an additional way to integrate external systems with Acumbamail quickly and easily.
-Below is all the information on how to configure and make use of this type of webhooks.
+Below is all the information on how to set up and make use of this type of webhooks.

 In this article:

-A webhook incoming is a type of integration that allows you to call Acumbamail from any other external system to execute an operation.
+An input webhook is a type of integration that allows you to call Acumbamail from any other external system to execute an operation.

 Given a certain set of operations, you can choose one of them and execute it in a way as simple as making an HTTP request of type POST to a dedicated URL generated by client and by operation.
 This request must include the necessary data to be able to execute the operation in the body, in JSON format.

-If an operation is available by API and through an incoming webhook, you will only need to configure the integration in one of the two ways, since the effect will be identical.
-Both will allow you the same thing, call Acumbamail to execute a certain operation.
-However, the difference lies in the way the integration is performed, which is summarized in the following table:
+If an operation is available via API and through an incoming webhook, you will only need to configure the integration in one of the two ways, as the effect will be identical.
+Both will allow you to do the same thing, call Acumbamail to execute a certain operation.
+However, the difference lies in the way the integration is done, which is summarized in the table below:

 Authentication It is transparent.
 You do not have to add anything to the request, since the url itself that must be called is generated exclusively by client and operation.
 You must manually add the account auth_token in each request in order to authenticate.